Kiowa: Enemies and warrior culture

 Ledger drawings by Silver Horn featuring a collection of Kiowa shield designs, 1904.

 Typical of the Plains Indians during the horse culture era, the Kiowa were a warrior people.
 They fought frequently with enemies, both neighboring and far beyond their territory.
 The Kiowa were notable for their long-distance raids extending south into Mexico and north onto the Northern Plains.
 Almost all warfare took place on horseback.
-The Kiowas enemies included the Cheyenne, Arapaho, Navajo, Ute, and occasionally the Lakota to the north and west of Kiowa territory.
+The Kiowa's enemies included the Cheyenne, Arapaho, Navajo, Ute, and occasionally the Lakota to the north and west of Kiowa territory.
 East of Kiowa territory, they fought with the Pawnee, Osage, Kickapoo, Kaw, Caddo, Wichita, and Sac and Fox.
 To the south, they fought with the Lipan Apache, Mescalero Apache, Chiricahua Apache (whom the Kiowa called the Do’-ko’nsenä’go, "People of the turned-up moccasins"), and Tonkawa.
 The Kiowa also clashed with American Indian nations from the Southeastern and Northeastern Woodlands who were forcibly removed to Indian Territory during the Indian Removal period, including the Cherokee, Choctaw, Muskogee, and Chickasaw.

 The Cheyenne and Arapaho later made peace with the Kiowa.
 Together, they formed a powerful alliance with the Comanche and the Plains Apache to fight invading white settlers and U.S. soldiers, as well as Mexicans and the Mexican Army.

 Ledger drawing depicting a meeting between a Kiowa–Comanche war party and a Pawnee war party (right side).

 Like other Plains Indians, the Kiowa had specific warrior societies.
 Young men who proved their bravery, skill, or displayed their worth in battle were often invited to one of the warrior societies.
 In addition to warfare, the societies worked to keep peace within the camps and tribe as a whole.
 There were six warrior societies among the Kiowa.
 The Po-Lanh-Yope (Little Rabbits) was for boys; all young Kiowa boys were enrolled.
 The group mostly served social and education purposes, involving no violence or combat.
 The Adle-Tdow-Yope (Young Sheep), Tsain-Tanmo (Horse Headdresses), Tdien-Pei-Gah (Gourd Society), and Ton-Kon-Gah (Black Legs or Leggings) were adult warrior societies.
 The Koitsenko (Qkoie-Tsain-Gah, Principal Dogs or Real Dogs) consisted of the ten most elite warriors of all the Kiowa who were elected by the members of the other four adult warrior societies.

 Kiowa warriors used a combination of traditional and nontraditional weapons, including long lances, bows and arrows, tomahawks, knives, and war clubs, as well as the later acquired rifles, shotguns, revolvers, and cavalry swords.
 Shields were made from tough bison hide stretched over a wooden frame, or they were made from the skull of bison, which made a small, strong shield.
 Shields and weapons were adorned with feathers, furs, and animal parts, such as eagle claws for ceremonial purposes.